schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 \[Image 5.30.4: The new "read\_sensor\_data" function\]

 We notice there's a new block available, now, in "Data&Blocks", named "read\_sensor\_data".
 We can drag and drop it, like any other instruction block, and place it to be part of the program.
-Whenever reached by the program, this block will execute those two inctructions we put aside, or better: it will execute function "read\_sensor\_data" \(Image 5.30.4\).
+Whenever reached by the program, this block will execute those two instructions we put aside, or better: it will execute function "read\_sensor\_data" \(Image 5.30.4\).

 We need to place a call to the function at the begin of the forever block, at the exact spot where the two "set" variable blocks used to stand, replacing them:![](/assets/Img.5.30.5.jpg)\[Image 5.30.5: Calling the new "read\_sensor\_data" function\]